DarkAkira/Leafling_build/README.md

 Future Adds:
   - Damage reduction percentages (based on defense and resist).
   - Damage calculation.
+  - Class buffs being passed to the stats info.

 A special thanks to all the Twelfth Surveying Artemian Regiment clan discord for their help in this project.